 First thing first: The camera is not included in this jewelry photography setup.
 Unfortunately unless you can get your hands on a good second-hand camera, get a hand-me down or are gifted one, you'll need to invest separately in a camera.
 Some can cost upwards of THOUSANDS of dollars.
 Which if you can afford one for that much, your time/money may be better spent on a professional.
 For the rest of us, it's important to find a camera with a good sensor, decent macro capability, mid to high megapixels (for better resolution) and at least 3x OPTICAL zoom (optical is the keyword here; digital zoom = lower quality images).
-Some sites will tell you optical zoom isn't necessary for product photography, however since many of you will be shooting tiny reflective mirrors (I'm still working on how best to shoot/edit Halstead's GF82/S82 series ball drops) giving your camera some space from what you're shooting is ideal.
+Some sites will tell you optical zoom isn't necessary for product photography, however since many of you will be shooting tiny reflective mirrors giving your camera some space from what you're shooting is ideal.

 Tools to Get

 One of the most important tools I use when photographing is a tripod.
 Tripods are the essential tool to achieve clear, high resolution photographs.
 As much as you can prop your camera up in different places/on different objects nothing beats the safety and steadiness of a tripod.
 Tripods are essential to be able to shoot photos at a low ISO for greater photo clarity.
 Choose your tripod depending on your needs; whether it be a standing tripod (to shoot close-ups by tables or if you plan to do more beauty and/or model shots) or a tabletop tripod (for close-ups of smaller jewelry on tabletop).
-The AmazonBasics 60-Inch Lightweight Tripod is a fantastic standing option on a budget ($21.09 for tripod and carrying case).
-Our graphic designer Janelle and I both own one and love them.
-A great tabletop option at a similar price is the Manfrotto MTPIXI-B Mini Tripod ($17.24 for tripod only).
+The AmazonBasics 60-Inch Lightweight Tripod is a fantastic standing option on a budget.
+A great tabletop option at a similar price is the Manfrotto MTPIXI-B Mini Tripod.
 This ball-topped tripod will allow you to get good angles from a tabletop position with a sturdy base and strong roller-ball function to hold your camera steady.

 Good lighting is important for capturing quality photos of your jewelry, especially if you have limited photo editing capabilities.
 Buying lights for a DIY jewelry photography setup can be tricky since this is an area where generally the more you spend, the better you get.
-I was able to find this Softbox Lighting Kit by Belle Max ($56.99).
+I was able to find a Softbox Lighting Kit by Belle Max (since publication, this item is unavailable on Amazon, however there are many similar options currently available).
 The kit comes with two softbox stands, two bulbs and a two-sided light reflector.
 The only downside is that they are single-bulb rigs which provide less bright light than a light with multiple bulbs.
 Fortunately there are two of them and the bulbs that are included are listed at 2700 lumens so they will still be a decent light source.
-There are also options like the StudioFX Kit ($42.99) that comes with only one softbox but has multiple bulbs (reflector not included).
+There are also options like the StudioFX Kit that comes with only one softbox but has multiple bulbs (reflector not included).
 Which setup you choose really depends on what will work best for your studio.
 Keep in mind you will need the light and a reflector to properly light up your jewelry.

 Lastly, having a good neutral background in your jewelry photography setup is important.
 White is usually best as it interferes with reflections/colors/etc. the least.
 Depending on the kind of space you will be shooting in, you might choose something like this Table Top Light Tent or a Photography Backdrop Roll like this.
 The benefit of a light tent (if you are able to stay small) is that you don't necessarily need a light with a diffuser/softbox light rig as the tent will diffuse the light on its own.